solo-io/solo-docs/gloo/docs/enterprise/installation/install_glooctl.md

 * [Linux]( {{% siteparam "glooctl-linux" %}})
 * [Windows]( {{% siteparam "glooctl-windows" %}})

+To get your trial license key, go to: https://www.solo.io/glooe-trial

 {{% notice note %}}
 To facilitate usage we recommend renaming the file to **`glooctl`** and adding the CLI to your PATH.
 {{% /notice %}}